sdhnshu/Fusion-Vision/stylegan2/README.md

 ### Convert weight from official checkpoints

-You need to clone official repositories, (https://github.com/NVlabs/stylegan2) as it is requires for load official checkpoints.
+You need to clone the official repository (https://github.com/NVlabs/stylegan2) as it is requires for load official checkpoints.

-For example, if you cloned repositories in ~/stylegan2 and downloaded stylegan2-ffhq-config-f.pkl, You can convert it like this:
+For example, if you cloned repository in ~/stylegan2 and downloaded stylegan2-ffhq-config-f.pkl, You can convert it like this:

 > python convert_weight.py --repo ~/stylegan2 stylegan2-ffhq-config-f.pkl